Antonio de Oquendo: Role in the Battle of the Downs

-However, in 1639 the situation of Spain in the Thirty Years War strongly deteriorated.
-France had blocked the usual land route to the Army of Flanders and in August De Oquendo was made a viscount and given command of a large transport fleet to ship reinforcements from Cadiz to Dunkirk.
+In 1639, the situation of Spain in the Thirty Years War strongly deteriorated.
+France had blocked the so called Spanish road via land to the Army of Flanders by the capture of Breisach.
+Because of this, the Army of Flanders had to resupplied by sea.
+In August, De Oquendo was made a viscount and given command of a large transport fleet to ship reinforcements from Cadiz to Dunkirk.
 On 15 September he was intercepted near the Strait of Dover by the squadron of Dutch Lieutenant-Admiral Maarten Tromp, who was reinforced two days later by a flotilla of Vice-Admiral Witte de With.

 Though the Dutch force was rather small, consisting of only seventeen vessels, it managed by a clever use of the line-of-battle to severely damage the larger and crowded Spanish ships.
 De Oquendo feared that if he entered the narrow channel to Dunkirk, he would be trapped in that port, so he opted to take refuge in The Downs, in neutral English waters at the coast of Kent.
 As Charles I of England had concluded a secret treaty with Spain against the Dutch, De Oquendo hoped to move his troops to Flanders by means of English shipping.
 On 31 October the Dutch fleet, grown to over a hundred ships, violated English neutrality and attacked the Spanish fleet, succeeding in destroying or capturing many enemy vessels.
 De Oquendo himself escaped but was heavily wounded and morally broken.
 He never fully recovered.
 After his return to Spain he soon died in A Coruña.